-Bangor man arrested for murder of Israel Lewis
+Bangor man charged with murder of Israel Lewis

-Police arrested a Bangor man this morning for the murder of Israel Lewis, 51, who was found dead in his Second Street apartment in Bangor earlier this month.
+Police arrested a Bangor man Saturday morning in connection with the death of Israel Lewis, 51, who was found dead in his Second Street apartment in Bangor earlier this month.

 F “Frank” Daly, 29, was arrested at approximately 7 a.m.
 Saturday morning at his 30 Ohio Street residence in Bangor by a team of about a dozen officers from the Criminal Investigations Division and Bangor Police Department Special Response Team.
 Originally of Boston, Massachusetts, Daly has been charged with the murder of Lewis and is currently being held at the Penobscot County Jail.